f5devcentral/access-labs/class5/module1/lab01.rst

    |image010|

 #.
-You can a client with the ip address **10.1.10.10*** failed the firewall posture assessment.
+You can see a client with the ip address **10.1.10.10** failed the firewall posture assessment.
 At this point the session variables have been deleted because all session variable are cleared after a session has been terminated.
 So that leaves two choices.
-Investiage further into the logs or find a way to keep the session alive long enough to investiagat the variables real time.
-For this lab we are going to choose the latter by pausing the sessioon.
+Investigate further into the logs by turning on debug or find a way to keep the session alive long enough to look at the variables real-time.
+For this lab we are going to pause the sessioon.

    |image011|